JuktaGoyari/Flappy-Bird-Java-Mini-Project/README.md

 # Flappy-Bird-Java-Mini-Project
-#Aim: Flappy Bird Game
+Aim: Flappy Bird Game
-#Objective:
+<br />Objective:
 1. To make a very simple Java-based gaming app in which the main character (which is the bird) has to reach the final destination after crossing all the hurdles.
 2. In this gaming application, the player has to control the movement of the bird.